BYLAWS of ROTARY FLORIDA PETS, INC.

 PARAGRAPH 7: OFFICERS

 7.04 President.
 The President, also known as the Chairman, shall be the principal executive officer of the Corporation and shall in general supervise and control all of the business and affairs of the Corporation.
-He shall preside at all meetings of the members and the Board of Directors.
+He shall preside at all meetings of the members and the Board of Directors, and shall represent Rotary Florida PETS at the PETS ALLIANCE.
 He may sign, with the Secretary or any other proper officer of the Corporation authorized by the Board of Directors, any contracts or other instruments which the Board of Directors has authorized to be executed, except in cases where the signing and execution thereof shall be expressly delegated by the Board of Directors or by these Bylaws or by statute to some other officer or agent of the Corporation, and, in general, he shall perform all duties incident to the office of President and such other duties as may be prescribed by the Board of Directors from time to time.

 7.07 Treasurer.
 If required by the Board of Directors, the Treasurer shall give a bond for the faithful discharge of his duties in such sum and with such surety or sureties as the Board of Directors shall determine.
 He shall have charge and custody of and be responsible for all funds and securities of the Corporation; receive and give receipts for moneys due and payable to the Corporation from any source whatsoever and deposit all such moneys in the name of the Corporation in such banks, trust companies or other depositories as shall be selected by the Board of Directors; be responsible for the timely filing of all tax returns and financial information reports for the corporation as required by applicable federal, state or local governmental agencies; and in general, perform all duties incident to the office of Treasurer.

 7.08 Training Chair.
-The Training Chair shall be responsible for the preparation and implementation of all aspects of the training curriculum for the Presidents-Elect Seminar, to include the ancillary sessions for Assistant Governors, Rotaractors, Interactors, Spouses and others as directed by the Board of Directors.
-The Chairman of the Rotary Leadership Institute - Sunshine Division taking office for the Rotary Year in which the PETS Seminar is to take place, or his/her designee, and providing the RLI-SD Chair or Designee is a member of a Rotary Club within a participating Florida Rotary District, together with the Rotary Florida PETS Chairperson, shall name a Rotary Florida PETS Training Chair no later than by the annual turn-over meeting of the Board, to take office immediately after the conclusion of the annual PETS Seminar and to serve until the next annual election, further subject to and as approved by the Board of Directors of this Corporation.
+The Training Chair shall be responsible for the preparation and implementation of all aspects of the training curriculum for the Presidents-Elect Seminar, to include the ancillary sessions for Assistant Governors, Presidents-Elect-Nominees, Rotaractors, Interactors, Spouses and others as directed by the Board of Directors.
+The Rotary Florida PETS Chairman shall name a Rotary Florida PETS Training Chair no later than by the last meeting of the new Board during the annual PETS seminar, to take office immediately after the conclusion of the annual PETS Seminar and to serve until the next annual election, subject to and as approved by the Board of Directors of this Corporation.
+The Training Chair shall attend the PETS ALLIANCE along with the Chairman and Vice-Chair.

 7.10 Removal of Officers.
 Any officer elected or appointed to office may be removed by Board of Directors whenever in their judgment the best interests of this Corporation will be served.